 What’s your favorite Golden State splurge?
 My splurge would be flying a private jet.
 I have already completed over 20 hours of pilot flying time and simulation training.
 I dream of taking to the skies, eventually to space, and truly seeing California from Earth’s orbit.

 Time for a road trip.
 Where are you going?
 I would start off in Malibu for breakfast by the water at Malibu Pier, then travel up the Pacific Coast Highway, driving a Tesla Model S, taking in the amazing ocean views.
 I’d continue to Santa Barbara, stopping off at small organic vineyards on the way for wine tasting.
 I’d continue to drive to Los Olivos for lunch and visit local Californian gift shops.
 At Los Olivos, I’d stroll around town, admire the bougainvillea blossoms, and the smell of wild hibiscus.
 Then I’d head East, to the Mojave Desert, to arrive in time for sunset.
-I’d admire the early evening colours on the horizon, which light up the desert with a rainbow hue.
+I’d admire the early evening colors on the horizon, which light up the desert with a rainbow hue.
 I’d find the perfect spot to have a picnic in the dark, look up the night sky and see Mars—along with millions of stars.
 I’d look out for tiny satellites and comets crossing the Milky Way.
 If I’m really lucky, I’d be doing this to the sound of coyotes, owls, and crickets in the background.

 If you could decree an official state culinary experience, what would it be?
 Kale-fornia!
 California’s Salinas Valley is known as the “salad bowl of the world,” because most of our vegetables are grown there.
-But kale is my favourite—it’s full of fiber, is very versatile, and has a unique taste.
+But kale is my favorite—it’s full of fiber, is very versatile, and has a unique taste.
 In California, you can get kale smoothies, kale chips, kale martinis, even kale nail polish!

 Best California song?
 I could say “Life on Mars” by David Bowie but that became Californian only recently when SpaceX played the song for the Falcon 9 launch of Starman on Elon Musk's Roadster!
 To be honest, my California soundtrack is the sound of the Malibu waves drumming on the shore.

 How would your California dream day unfold?
 My dream day would go something like this: I’d get up and make French coffee, then sit and do my one-hour “NamMyohoRengeKyo” chanting meditation session.
-Then I’d make breakfast, a fusion of Indonesian/French/Californian flavours, and take it to the beach.
+Then I’d make breakfast, a fusion of Indonesian/French/Californian flavors, and take it to the beach.
 After breakfast, I’d swim for a few miles, and if this was a pure fantasy day I’d hitch a ride with the dolphins to Catalina Island, which lies southwest of Los Angeles.
 The island is known for its wonderful wildlife and diving.
 I’d get an adrenalin rush by riding the Zip Line Eco Tour, zooming at 45 miles per hour at 300 feet above the canyon floor for almost a mile!
 Then I’d go on a hike to spot wildlife like bison, bald eagles, and island foxes.
 I’d end the day with a piña colada on an outside terrace with a lovely view of the ocean.